 The required four AA batteries are easy to find for cheap, as AA batteries are so ubiquitous.

-The Whip Antenna on the Radio Shack 12-500 Weather Radio Cube Works Well
+Radio Shack 12-500 Weather Cube Review: The Whip Antenna Works Well

 The six-section whip antenna is very effective at pulling in those weak weather stations in rural areas in spite of its notable shortness.